ZhiweiFan94/hangman/README.md

 - build a new py file named milestone_3.py
 - use two functions to create a loop asking for input and check if the letter is in the word.
 Such a word is chosen from the user defined list and randomly selected with 'random.choice' fucntion.
 - upload the updates to remote github.

+## milestone 4 code
+- build a new py file named milestone_4.py
+- build method to judge if the user guessed word existing in the chosen word
+- if the letter coincide with the word at specific location, then we show such letter of the word
+- give information to the user if the letter in the word or not and also show how many lives left